 Arugula and Sweet Mini Pepper Salad

 This Arugula and Sweet Mini Pepper Salad is so simple it’s almost an oxymoron to call it a recipe.
-I’m a huge fan of those bags of mini peppers from Costco, and I love to use them in salads like this.
+I’m a huge fan of baby arugula and also of those bags of mini peppers from Costco, and I love to use them together in a salad like this.

-My fondness for Baby Arugula Salad is pretty well-documented on the blog, and this is another winner.
+My fondness for Baby Arugula Salad is pretty well-documented on the blog, and this one is another winner combination.
 Even though it’s dead easy to make, this combination is so delicious, with the sharp flavor of the arugula providing the perfect balance for the sweet taste of the mini peppers, that it’s one of my favorite ways to eat arugula.

 How to Make Arugula and Sweet Mini Pepper Salad: